Advance Directive

 What is the difference between an advance directive and a living will?

 A living will is one component of an advance directive, not a separate document.
 The advance directive is the broader legal document that encompasses both the living will (which states your specific treatment preferences) and the healthcare proxy designation (which names a person to make medical decisions for you).
 A living will alone only addresses situations you specifically anticipated and documented, while a healthcare proxy can make judgment calls on unanticipated medical decisions.
-Most estate planning attorneys recommend creating a comprehensive advance directive that includes both components rather than relying solely on a living will, which may not cover every possible medical scenario.
+Most estate planning attorneys recommend creating a complete advance directive that includes both components rather than relying solely on a living will, which may not cover every possible medical scenario.

 How do I fill out an advance directive?